RobustFormer: Noise-Robust Pre-training for images and videos: Experiments

+We evaluate our method across five datasets: \textbf{Kinetics-400} \cite{kay2017kinetics}, \textbf{UCF-101} \cite{soomro2012ucf101} and \textbf{HMDB-51} for video tasks, and \textbf{ImageNet-1K} \cite{deng2009imagenet} and \textbf{ImageNet-Tiny-200} \cite{le2015tiny}, for image tasks.
 The \textbf{Kinetics-400} dataset includes 240k training videos and 20k validation videos, each clip lasting 10 seconds.
 The dataset focuses on human-centered actions, covering a wide range of interactions.
 The \textbf{UCF-101} dataset, while smaller with 13.3k action videos across 101 categories, offers high diversity in actions and significant variations in camera motion, object appearance, pose, background, and lighting conditions.
 For image-based experiments, we use the standard \textbf{ImageNet-1K} dataset.
-Additionally, we include \textbf{ImageNet-Tiny-200} and the smaller video variant \textbf{HMDB-51} to demonstrate our method's effectiveness on smaller datasets, where Vision Transformers (ViTs) often struggle.

 For noisy evaluation on video datasets, we assess our models under real-world perturbations following \cite{schiappa2023large}, along with additional noise types and intensity configurations.
 Video noise types include four categories: \textbf{Noise} (Gaussian, shot, impulse, speckle), \textbf{Blur} (zoom, motion, defocus), \textbf{Digital} (JPEG and MPEG compression artifacts), \textbf{Temporal} (jumble, box jumble), and \textbf{Camera Motion} (static rotation, dynamic rotation, translation).
 Each noise type is tested across five severity levels, resulting in a total of \textbf{70} unique noise configurations.
 In the image experiments, we evaluate model robustness using the ImageNet-P and ImageNet-C benchmarks \cite{hendrycks2019benchmarking}.
-ImageNet-C includes 15 types of corruptions, each with five severity levels, totaling \textbf{75} distinct corruptions.
+ImageNet-C includes 15 types of corruptions with five severity levels, totaling \textbf{75} distinct corruptions.
 ImageNet-P adds 10 perturbation types with 30 intensity variations, leading to \textbf{300} different noise scenarios.
 All pre-training, fine-tuning, and validation are conducted on clean datasets, without noise augmentation.